any-docs/css/content/reference/values/image/image/index.md

 </div>
 ```

 The above will put a semi-transparent black mask over the Firefox logo background image.
-Had we used the {{cssxref("background-color")}} property instead, the color would have appeared behind the logo image instead of on top of it.
+Had we used the `background-color` property instead, the color would have appeared behind the logo image instead of on top of it.
 Additionally, the entire container would have had the same background color.
-Because we used `image()` along with the {{CSSxRef("background-size")}} property (and prevented the image from repeating with the {{CSSxRef("background-repeat")}} property, the color swatch will only cover a quarter of the container.
+Because we used `image()` along with the `background-size` property (and prevented the image from repeating with the `background-repeat` property, the color swatch will only cover a quarter of the container.

 {{EmbedLiveSample("Putting_color_on_top_of_a_background_image", "100%", 220)}}